aaronghsh/DC-Power-Supply/README.md

 # AC to DC Power Supply ⚡

-Welcome to the AC–DC Power Supply project!
 This project involves designing a DC power supply capable of delivering **3V ± 0.1V at 10mA** from a **120V AC input at 1 kHz**.
 The design uses a combination of rectifier, filter, and optional regulator stages.
 It was simulated in **LTspice** and physically implemented using lab components and a function generator.

 ---